Center-for-Health-Data-Science/bulkDGD/doc/source/tutorial_3.rst

 Step 3 - Get the training options
 ---------------------------------

 Before training the DGD model, we need to obtain the configuration for the training procedure (which optimizers to use, for how many epochs to train, etc.).
 Here, we load the configuration from the ``bulkDGD/ioutil/configs/training/training.yaml`` configuration file.
+We can refer to this file using its name (without extension) because the file is stored in the ``bulkDGD/ioutil/configs/training`` directory.

-However, the configuration can also be stored in a dictionary whose structure is described :doc:`here <train_config_options>`.
+The configuration can also be stored in a dictionary whose structure is described :doc:`here <train_config_options>`.

 .. code-block:: python

    # Load the configuration for training the DGD model.
-Since the
-   # file is stored in the 'bulkDGD/ioutil/configs/training'
-   # directory, we can simply refer to it by its name (without the
-   # .yaml extension).
    config_train = ioutil.load_config_train("training")

 Step 4 - Train the DGD model